 From food festivals, to art and music events, to quirky traditional folk fairs… there’s something to suit everyone.
 I’ve rounded up all the Dorset festivals I know of in this guide, but there are probably even more.
 I’ll keep adding to it every time I learn of a new event, so be sure to check back.
 I’ll also pop together some more in-depth guides which will come very soon.
 Enjoy…

-Abbotsbury Food Fair – 11th April 2020.
+Abbotsbury Food Fair – 2021 dates TBC.
 A food fair hosted at Abbotsbury Subtropical Gardens, with over 30 stalls showcasing local produce surrounded by the spring colours of the gardens.

 RELATED POST: 19 Awesome Food Festivals in Dorset

-Quayside Music Festival, Weymouth – 11th April 2020.
+Quayside Music Festival, Weymouth – 2021 TBC.
 A much-loved local music festival held at Weymouth Harbour every bank holiday.

-Sherborne Abbey Festival – 1st – 6th May 2020.
+Sherborne Abbey Festival – 2021 TBC.
 An annual celebration of liturgy and music.

-Christchurch Food Festival – 8th – 10th May 2020.
+Christchurch Food Festival – 1st-3rd May 2021.
 A 3-day event taking over Christchurch in celebration of locally made food and drink.

 Dorset Knob Throwing Festival, Kingston Maurward College, Dorchester – 2nd May 2021 (every two years).
 It’s not what you think.
 A Dorset Knob Biscuit is actually a kind of bread roll.
 The festival exists to see who can throw one the furthest.
 Although it’s also full of music, entertainment, workshops, and food stalls.